 Preaching love, tolerance and flowers in the gun barrels is completely inadequate to what is happening right now, when we are surrounded by graffiti saying: “no faggots” or “kill LGBT”.
 Sticking with the slogan “Love does not exclude” looks like a gloomy joke.

-We wanted a place where being pissed-off is legitimised, where people are not silenced for saying swear words, expressing how they feel.
-For example, that their tolerance has limits.
+We wanted a place where being pissed-off is legitimised, where people are not silenced for saying swear words, expressing how they feel, that their tolerance has limits.

 Smiles and understanding are forced upon the LGBT community.
 It’s not fair.
 Someone goes at you with a brick in their hand, and you can’t show them the middle finger?